Solving Non-linear Least Squares

 Solver::Options controls the overall behavior of the solver.
 We list the various settings and their default values below.

-bool Solver::Options::IsValid(string *error) const
+bool Solver::Options::IsValid(std::string *error) const

 Validate the values in the options struct and returns true on success.
 If there is a problem, the method returns false with error containing a textual description of the cause.